Terraform05/meridian/README.md

 - Intent: Penalty mean is ~0.05 (almost nobody refuses the brand) but preference mean is ~4/7, indicating indifference rather than rejection.
 - Segments: Leisure-leaning travelers report the highest Meridien SCR (~0.056) despite low stay counts; leisure-forward offers are the fastest lever.

+### About sample sizes
+- Each section in `meridien_clarity.ipynb` states the exact base it uses.
+Some views use everyone (travel mix), some use Meridien stayers (overlap), and the attitude/SCR correlations use only the small set of people who answered every Meridien question.
+SCR comparisons use whoever answered each brand’s SCR, so counts differ by brand.

 Need to tweak visuals or tables?
-Open `meridien_clarity.ipynb`, edit text cells, and rerun—no coding required.***
+Open `meridien_clarity.ipynb`, edit text cells, and rerun—no coding required.